mamantoha/mongo-sinatra-admin/README.md

 ### To use

-Visit `http://localhost:9292` or whatever URL/port you enterd into you config.
+Visit `http://localhost:9292` or whatever URL/port you entered into you config.

 ### Run specs: